Dacrol/WebMusicPlayer/README.md

-Music player in Bootstrap 4
+Music player with persistent playlist that fetches audio from YouTube